Functional Central Limit Theorems for Constrained Mittag-Leffler Ensemble in Hard Edge Scaling

-We point out an intentional (slight) abuse of notation.
+For~$n \le n_1$ we use the independent coupling.
+Also, we mention an intentional (slight) abuse of notation.
 Whenever we discuss the total variation or Prohorov distance ``between random variables,'' we are actually referring to their distributions.
-Moreover, we use (and will continue to do so) the same notation for~$\widetilde{U}_{n,j}$ and~$\widetilde{E}_{n,j}$ before and after we coupled them, even though strictly speaking, they are different objects.
 We believe this does not cause any confusion and only helps with comprehension.

-Finally, we can use the construction described in the beginning of b) to couple on the same probability space the original random variables~$U_{n,j}$ and~$E_{n,j}$ with~$\widetilde{U}_{n,j}$ and~$\widetilde{E}_{n,j}$.
-It remains to prove that~\eqref{eq:lem_exp_appr_l2conv} holds.